astronomer/astro-docs/cloud/stable/03_deploy/06_ci-cd.md

 #### Tag Name

 *Tag Name*: Each deploy to Astronomer Cloud generated a Docker image with a corresponding tag.
-If you deploy via the CLI, the tag will by default read `deploy-n`, with `n` representing the numnber of deploys made to that Airflow Deployment.
+If you deploy via the CLI, the tag will by default read `deploy-n`, with `n` representing the number of deploys made to that Airflow Deployment.
 If you're using CI/CD, you get to customize this tag.
 We typically recommend specifying the source and the build number in the name.

 In the example below, we use the prefix `ci-` and the ENV `${DRONE_BUILD_NUMBER}`.
 This guarantees that we always know which CI/CD build triggered the build and push.